scipion-em/docs/_sources/docs/scipion-modes/scipion-configuration.rst.txt

 Running Scipion in multi-users environment
 ==========================================

-In the case you want to install Scipion for multiple users, it is convenient to have a single ``scipion.conf`` file for all of them, otherwise, each user must have a config file under his home folder as described above (*TODO: Is this according scipion3?*).
+In the case you want to install Scipion for multiple users, it is convenient to have a single ``scipion.conf`` file for all of them.
+From since scipion3, scipion will not generate a scipion.conf file at $HOME/.config/scipion/scipion.conf, so this is not a problem.

-We can launch Scipion with the ``--config </path/to/a/specific/scipion.conf>`` parameter.
+But older installations may have those config files per user and if present, scipion3 will take them into account.
+If you want to force ignoring the scipion.conf home file you can launch Scipion with the ``--config </path/to/a/specific/scipion.conf>`` parameter.
 This parameter tells Scipion to use a configuration file placed in a specific path and **only** that one.

 NOTE: Scipion3 installer creates a launcher (python script) called scipion3.
 That file is